-Now that you have created your nonprofit corporation, you can obtain your federal and Georgia state tax exemptions.
-Here are the three steps you must take to obtain your tax-exempt status:
+Now that you have created your nonprofit corporation, you can obtain your federal and Colorado state tax exemptions.
+Here are the additional steps you must take to obtain your tax-exempt status.

-Depending on your activities and the size of your organization, you may need to register with the Georgia attorney general before doing any fundraising activities.
-Check with the Georgia attorney general's website at http://sos.georgia.gov/securities for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the Securities Division of the Office of Secretary of State before soliciting or accepting contributions in the state.
+For more information about fundraising registration requirements, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman (Nolo).